-This section of the catalog outlines the obligations and entitlements of both the college and the student, should the student withdraw or be terminated from the college before completing the full course of study.
-Refund amounts due will be returned within 45 days of the date of determination of withdrawal, or the date of dismissal for cause, or by established U.S. Department of Education regulations if the days for refunds to be returned are less.
-A student who is accepted but does not begin classes will be refunded all tuition and fees paid.
-The refund will be made within 45 days after the start of the term.
+This portion of the Catalog outlines the obligations and entitlements of the college, and the student should the student withdraw or be terminated from the college before completing the full course of study.
+Refund amounts due will be refunded within forty-five (45) days of the date of determination of withdrawal or the date of dismissal for cause.
+A student who is accepted but does not begin classes will be refunded all tuition and fees paid in advance.
+The refund will be made within forty-five (45) days after the start of the term.
+Tuition and fees will be credited and refunded according to the following policies and in accordance with applicable state requirements, as well as the requirements of accrediting agencies and the U.S. Department of Education regulations.

+Tuition will be calculated for each payment term based on the number of credits/clock hours scheduled for that term: Students will be billed each term for the required tuition; any refund calculations will be based on the current term's tuition and fees.
 Tuition and fees will be credited and refunded according to the following policies and in accordance with applicable state requirements, as well as the requirements of accrediting agencies and the U.S. Department of Education regulations.